 - 1. Pull up as far as it will go. - 2.
-Press button 1 and pull the head restraint out completely.
+Fold the backrest forward slightly. - 3.
+Press button 1 and pull the head restraint out completely. - 4.
+Also press button 2 with a suitable tool and completely remove the head restraint. - 5.
+Fold rear seat backrest back into position.

-SEAT HEATING
+SEAT HEATING\